ibm-cloud-docs/vpc/vpe-create.md

 {: help}
 {: support}

 You can create an endpoint gateway for an {{site.data.keyword.cloud}} or third-party service or application that you want to access on your private VPC network.
-You can use the UI, CLI, API, or Terraform.
+You can use the console, CLI, API, or Terraform.
 {: shortdesc}

 ## Before you begin